 This is a videopost plugin for color mapping.
 It works analogous to Cinema 4Ds native color mapping effect but with different parameters.
-The reason for its development was that the native version is quite unintuitive use in my opinion.
+The reason for its development is simplicity, in comparison to the native effect.

 If Boot Low Intensities is off, the mapping is defined as 1-exp(-Exposure*L), where L is the original pixel intensity.
 If Boost Low Intensities is on, a piece of a gamma correction curve (with gamma=2.2) is used for low intensities.
 If Use HSV is on, the pixel color is first converted to HSV and the mapping applied to the V component, otherwise the mapping is applied to individual RGB channels.
 The 0.->, 1.0 -> etc. fields are there to show the result for specific intensity values.